Oxen-AI/oxen-release/oxen-rust/docs/examples/3_Merge.md

 # Merge Branches

 Once you have added data that you are convinced improve the overall model and you want to merge the changes into the mainline there is the `oxen merge` command.
-In order to merge you must first checkout the branch you want to merge into.
-If you were following the example from [before](2_CollabAdd.md) this will be the `main` branch.
+We will be starting from a repo that was initialized [here](2_CollabAdd.md).

 If you weren't following the example before, you can clone and pull from this remote: